 Warm Compresses for Postpartum Healing

-Pain relief is a big concern for new mamas and without a clear plan for comfort measures, many mothers are left feeling at odds with their aching body.
-Having strategies in place that are easy to implement helps new mothers to feel at ease and focus on the task at hand- bonding and breastfeeding their baby!
+Pain relief is a big concern after giving birth and without a clear plan for comfort measures, many mothers are left feeling at odds with their aching body.
+Having strategies in place that are easy to implement helps new mothers to feel at ease and focus on the task at hand- bonding with their baby!
 Warm compresses are my most suggested comfort measure postpartum.
 To be clear, a warm compress is technically called a fomentation.
 But the reality is that most folks don’t know that word.
 To keep things simple, I’m sticking with more common place terminology.

 What most postpartum mothers are taught to do for comfort in the early days is a “padsicle” over the vagina.
 This is composed of a postpartum pad drenched in water or herbal tea and then frozen.
 The idea behind it is that the cold eases pain and inflammation.
 The problem with “padsicles” is that they completely negate thousands of years of cross-cultural traditions which all emphasize the importance of warmth postpartum.